How to Fix Broken Packages in Ubuntu

 sudo apt clean

-5. Then update the repositories again:
+5. Update the repositories again:

 sudo apt update